Understanding the Quiet Queer Activism of Mister Rogers

 Due to Rogers’ advice, he married a woman in 1968, but in 1974, Carol and Francois Clemmons divorced.
 Though Carol and Francois got along well and loved each other, it was still difficult.
 But Clemmons kept talking to Rogers, saying, “He was the one person I could talk to about being gay.”

 While not a public advocate for gay rights — fearing making a statement at that time could alienate viewers — Rogers’ message of unconditional acceptance rang true for viewers of all genders, orientations and races.
 And he meant it.
-On Clemmons’ last appearance in the Neighborhood, Rogers wrapped up the episode with his standard closing lines:
+On Clemmons’ last appearance on the show, Rogers wrapped up the episode with his standard closing lines:

 You make every day a special day just by being you, and I like you just the way you are.